hoonzis/hoonzis.github.io/drafts/2016-04-16-generating-payoff-charts-fable.md

 - Maps
 modified_time: '2016-04-16T05:11:43.965-08:00'
 ---
 I have been playing with option, their pricing and pay-off charts generation for some time now.
 I have created a small F# library called [Pricer](https://github.com/hoonzis/Pricer) which does options pricing and few other things.
 In order to demonstrate what the library can do, I wanted to create a small web application.
 First I went for standard JavaScript client with F# backend, but then I cam across [Fable](http://fable.io/).
-Fable transpiles F# code into JavaScript, so you can run your F# in the browser.
-It will also generate map files, so that you can even debug F# in the browser and the generated JS is actually very readable so if something goes wrong you can still look to the "compiled" code.
-To sum it up, it's really a great project and I was amazed on how few modifications were necessary to my code to make it compile into JS.
-At the end I have created [Payoffcharts.com](http://www.payoffcharts.com/).
+At the end I have created [payoffcharts.com](http://www.payoffcharts.com/).
 The page contains different visualizations of options, payoffs and their prices - and yeah it's all F#.

+I have already written an introduction into Fable, D3 and NVD3 charting:

-The rest of this post has two parts:
+The rest of this post is structured as follows:
- - A bit of theory about options and F# code to model them
- - How to use Fable together with NVD3 to build nice charts
+- Introduction into options, their parameters
+- Domain model describing options

 Payoff charts of several strategies
 ![payoffcharts](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/optionscharts/payoffcharts_viz.PNG)